 Representative Result

 To analyze the results, simply compute the proportion of faces correctly identified by the participant in trials with upside-down (inverted) and trials with right-side up (upright) faces.
 Compare performance using a bar graph, as shown in Figure 2.
-For most visually-normal observers, accuracy will be much higher with upright compared to inverted faces.
-However, this is a difficult task, and you may find performance below .9 even for upright faces.
-For inverted faces, performance may even approach chance, .5—what an observer would score if they just guessed on each trial.
+For most visually normal observers, accuracy will be much higher with upright compared to inverted faces.
+However, this is a difficult task, and you may find performance below 0.9 even for upright faces.
+For inverted faces, performance may even approach chance, 0.5—what an observer would score if they just guessed on each trial.
 Poor performance with inverted faces shows that specialized computations and brain mechanisms used for recognizing faces are tuned to take advantage of the fact that faces are almost always experienced in an upright orientation.

 Applications

-The discovery that inverted faces are difficult to process has had many applications.
+The discovery that inverted faces are difficult to process has many applications.
 Neuroimaging studies, for example, have taken advantage of the effect to identify brain regions involved in specialized face processing.
 Brain scans are taken when observers view upright as well as inverted faces.
 The responses to the two kinds of stimuli are then compared.
 Both sets of stimuli have very similar visual properties overall, leading to similar activity throughout much of the visual system.
 In one brain area though, upright faces produce a much more vigorous response than inverted ones, suggesting that inverted faces fail to engage specialized face-processing neurons.
 The area that responds this way is called the fusiform gyrus, or the fusiform face area (sometimes FFA for short).
 This brain region is implicated in many other studies that investigate specialized aspects of face processing.

+A second application has to do with a disorder known as ‘propsopagnosia.’
+This refers to extreme difficulty recognizing, at times even detecting faces.
+Prosopagnosia can arise following brain damage to the fusiform gyrus.
+But it is now known to also appear in people with no known cause of brain damage.
+One way that prosopagnosia is assessed involves the inverted face effect.
+In particular, individuals with prosopagnosia don’t show a typical inversion effect.
+Although they have no more trouble recognizing upside down faces than they do right side up ones, though they have considerable trouble with right side up ones in general.
+This lack of an inverted face effect suggests that prosopagnosia is caused by the absence of specialized face processing systems, the kind that seem to know that faces are usually seen right side up.

 Legend: Figure 1.
 Methods for an incidental encoding memory paradigm designed to demonstrate the inverted face effect.
 The experiment has two parts.
-In the first part, called ‘the Incidental Encoding’ phase, participants observe a set of 40 faces, one by one, and asked to simply report whether each face is male or female.
+In the first part, called ‘the incidental encoding’ phase, participants observe a set of 40 faces, one by one, and asked to simply report whether each face is male or female.
 In the second phase, the participant is given a surprise memory test.
 In each trial, two faces are shown side-by-side.
 One of each pair is one of the faces shown in the encoding phase, and the other, called the ‘foil’, is a new face, never seen before by the observer.
 The task is to use the right and left arrow keys to indicate which face in each pair is the one seen previously.
 Crucially, half the face pairs appear upside-down.
 The measure of interest is report accuracy for right-side up compared with upside-down faces.